dingdongg/pdf-merger/README.md

 The latest version of JRE must be installed prior to the installation steps.

 ### Installation
 An executable `.jar` file can be built using this project.
+You can also get the `.jar` file in `dist/`

 #### IntelliJ
 1. Clone this repository into your local machine.